 Drunk driving, and the fight against it, is not new.
-For more than a century, some states have had laws that outlaw drinking and driving.
+Some states have had laws that outlaw drinking and driving for more than a century.
 State laws have progressed, national campaigns have been launched, and non-profit organizations have worked hard to reduce drunk driving accident fatalities.

 Yet, Drunk Driving Remains a Significant Problem in Wisconsin

 On a statewide level, drunk driving accidents remain serious and cause deadly problems.
 According to the Wisconsin Department of Transportation:

 - 6,050 alcohol-related crashes occurred on Wisconsin roads in 2020

 - 3,120 people were injured in these crashes